bovheat/bovheat/README.md

 Column language of the SCR files

 `Start and Stop DIM`
 Choose the start and stop DIM to select the observation interval.
-Start -5 and Stop 35 would include 5 days before till 35 days after calving.
+ As an example: Start -5 and Stop 35 would include 5 days before till 35 days after calving.

 `Threshold`
-Choose the desired for estrus detection.
-Recommend is 35.
+Choose the desired threshold for estrus detection.
+Recommended is a threshold of 35.

 #### 4. Processing and results